syncfusion-content/blazor-docs/blazor/accumulation-chart/chart-types/pyramid.md

 ![Explode in Blazor Pyramid Chart](../images/pyramid/blazor-pyramid-chart-explode.png)

-> Refer to our [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore our [Blazor Accumulation Chart Example](https://blazor.syncfusion.com/demos/chart/pyramid?theme=bootstrap4) to know various features of accumulation charts and how it is used to represent numeric proportional data.
+> Refer to the [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore the [Blazor Accumulation Chart Example](https://blazor.syncfusion.com/demos/chart/pyramid?theme=bootstrap4) to know about the various features of accumulation charts and how it is used to represent numeric proportional data.

 ## See Also